dbalsom/executable_unicode/README.md

 ### `EMOJI.COM`

 Hello World using displayable color Emoji.
+Requires an 8088 CPU or lenient emulator such as DosBox due to the UD-producing `lock lahf` prefix on most Emoji codepoints.

 Size: 838 bytes
 MD5: `e7684474f9d77bcfab3fd89321a327cb`